BanklessDAO/bountybot/docs/WORKFLOW.md

 ## PR raised to main

 -   production release
--   have a call with devs, SCOAP Squad, and relevant guild reps to make sure everything is smooth
+-   have a call with devs and relevant guild reps to make sure everything is smooth

 https://nvie.com/posts/a-successful-git-branching-model/